gmc-code/PC-Python/docs/turtle/turtle_shapes_module.rst

 .. admonition:: Tasks

+     Replace _type_, _value_, _description_ and _summary_ with suitable text.

     .. tab-set::

         .. tab-item:: Q1

             1. Complete the doc string for the rectangle function using the template provided.
-Replace _type_, _value_, _description_ and _summary_.

                 .. code-block:: python